JawaharRamis/stock-price-analysis-kafka-spark-influxdb-grafana/README.md

 ## Usage

-- **Producer**: The producer scripts (located in the `producer` directory) are responsible for retrieving real-time stock data using APIs and sending this data to Kafka topics.
+- **Producer**: The producer scripts (located in the `producer` directory) are responsible for retrieving real-time stock data using `yfinance` library and sending this data to Kafka topics.
+T

-- **Consumer**: The Spark Streaming consumer (located in the `consumer` directory) processes the real-time data, performs analysis, and stores it in InfluxDB.
+- **Consumer**: The Spark Streaming consumer (located in the `consumer` directory) processes the real-time data and stores it in the timeseries database, InfluxDB.

 - **Data Visualization**: Grafana can be used to visualize the stock data stored in InfluxDB.
 You can create dashboards and panels to display stock prices, trends, and more.